AXION-MONEY/liquidity-amo/README.md

 Below are the key functions that define the core logic of the contract:
 **Main Functions:**
 ### 1. Initialize
-Purpose: The initialize function sets up the Liquidity AMO contract, defining the addresses of BOOST, USD, Minter, Solidly Pool and Treasury.
+Purpose: The initialize function sets up the Liquidity AMO contract, defining the addresses of BOOST, USD, Minter, Dex Pool and Treasury.
 Typically called when the contract is first deployed, this replaces a constructor in upgradeable contracts.
 ### 2. setVault Function
 This function sets or changes the treasury vault address.
 Only an account with the SETTER_ROLE can call it.
 ### 3. setTickBounds